Lige-w/reclipo-backend/README.md

-# ReCliPo Backend
+# RePrO Backend

-This is the Ruby-on-Rails Backend API for ReCliPO: Resource Client for Project Organization
+This is the Ruby-on-Rails Backend API for RePrO: Research Project Organizer
 * Ruby version: 2.6.1